arjun27/lsif-action/README.md

-# lsif-action
-GitHub Action to export LSIF
+# GitHub Action for LSIF